Hochschild homology and the derived de Rham complex revisited: Derived commutative rings

 \begin{example} The fundamental example of a derived algebraic context is obtained by taking $\cat{C} = \Mod_{\num{Z}}$, which we regard as equipped with the usual symmetric monoidal structure and t-structure, and taking $\cat{C}^0$ to be the full subcategory spanned by the finite free $\num{Z}$-modules.
 We refer to derived commutative algebra objects of $\Mod_{\num{Z}}$ simply as \emph{derived commutative rings}, let $\DAlg_{\num{Z}}$ denote $\DAlg(\Mod_{\num{Z}})$, and abbreviate the derived symmetric algebra monad $\LSym_{\Mod_{\num{Z}}}$ to $\LSym_{\num{Z}}$. \end{example}

-\begin{remark} In addition to being the fundamental example, $\Mod_{\num{Z}}$ is the initial example of a derived algebraic context $\Mod_{\num{Z}}$: that is, for any derived algebraic context $\cat{C}$, there is a unique morphism of derived algebraic contexts $\Mod_{\num{Z}} \to \cat{C}$. \end{remark}
+\begin{remark} In addition to being the fundamental example, $\Mod_{\num{Z}}$ is the initial example of a derived algebraic context $\Mod_{\num{Z}}$: that is, for any derived algebraic context $\cat{C}$, there is a unique morphism of derived algebraic contexts $\Mod_{\num{Z}} \to \cat{C}$.
+This follows from \cref{dc--df--context-determined} and the fact that $\cat{C}^0$, being an additive, classical symmetric monoidal category, receives a unique additive symmetric monoidal functor from the category of finite free $\num{Z}$-modules. \end{remark}

 \begin{remark} It follows from \cref{dc--df--connective-generators} that the $\infty$-category

 of \emph{connective} derived commutative rings is canonically equivalent to the $\infty$-category of simplicial commutative rings, as described for example in \cite[\S25]{lurie--sag}. \end{remark}